vrushali2006/delta-demo/README.md

 # delta-demo
-this is demo for git and git-hub
+This is a demo for git and git-hub